 Word choice also affects imagery, the pictures created by your words in the mind of your reader.
 Certainly “fool” and “Prince Charming” make different pictures for the reader, but even less obvious words have their effects.
 Your readers will imagine how you want them to imagine.
 If they already came with a perception, your words can create contradictions.

-Moreover, prefer using simple verbs and vocabulary over specific and fancy one.
+Moreover, prefer using simple verbs and vocabulary over clever and fancy one.
 Stick to how you speak in your routine conversations.
-This will bring your personality in your posts.
+This will bring your personality to your posts.

 Passion connects emotions.
 Make an honest and true expression in your words.
 For example, if you don’t agree with the prevailing opinions in your industry, then don’t go along with them just because every other person feels that way.
 Find your voice and stand up with confidence and with passion.